moklick/cctvwatch/README.md

 # cctvwatch

-Webapp that tracks cctv cameras and uploads new ones using the [cctvwatch-api](https://github.com/moklick/cctvwatch-api).
+Map application that displays cctv cameras and lets you upload new ones using the [cctvwatch-api](https://github.com/moklick/cctvwatch-api).

 ## Install
 ```